Caring for land and biodiversity

 FOOTNOTES:

-6. Major Operating Sites are defined in Ipieca/API/IOGP SR Guidance as “operated assets in operational or development phase to include onshore and offshore, oil and gas production facilities, refineries and manufacturing sites, upstream central facilities, and gas plants.”
-(Sustainability Reporting Guidance for the Oil and Gas Industry (4th edition, 2020, revised February 2023) developed by Ipieca, the American Petroleum Institute and the International Association of Oil & Gas Producers).
+2. Major operating sites are “operated assets in operational or development phase to include onshore and offshore, oil and gas production facilities, refineries and manufacturing sites, upstream central facilities, and gas plants.”
+(Sustainability Reporting Guidance for the Oil and Gas Industry (5th edition, 2025) developed by Ipieca, the American Petroleum Institute and the International Association of Oil & Gas Producers).